freya022/BotCommands-Wiki/docs/setup/getting-started.md

     }
     ```

+    !!! note

+        If you want to use Spring, you will need to add the module for it:
+        ```kotlin
+        implementation("io.github.freya022:BotCommands-spring:BC_VERSION")
+        ```

 ## Adding logging

 Any SLF4J compatible logger should work; I recommend logback, which you can learn more [here](logging.md).